 Have a Professional HVAC Maintenance Checkup

 Call a professional for seasonal maintenance.
-Service technicians examine each component of the heating and cooling unit, including combustion systems, gas piping, thermostats, condensate drains, electrical connections, vents and heat exchangers.
-They also test for dangerous gasses, such as carbon monoxide on gas and oil furnaces.
+Service technicians examine each component of the heating and cooling unit, including combustion systems, gas piping, thermostats, condensate drains, electrical connections, vents, and heat exchangers.
+They also test for dangerous gasses, such as carbon monoxide, in gas and oil furnaces.
 A well-maintained system runs efficiently and safely.

-Deal’s Heating & Air Conditioning is a full-service HVAC contractor, providing maintenance, repairs and new installations of commercial and residential HVAC equipment.
-We are a Trane Comfort Specialist but work on all brands of HVAC equipment.
+Deal’s Heating & Air Conditioning is a full-service HVAC contractor that provides maintenance, repairs, and new installations of commercial and residential HVAC equipment.
+We are Trane Comfort Specialists, and we work on all brands of HVAC equipment.
 Our trained technicians provide tips on how to maintain your equipment and lower energy bills without loss of comfort.

 For more information about ways to maintain your heat pump or furnace, call the experts at 912-226-1351.
 We also offer 24-hour emergency service.